 Wellness is one of the eight skill areas that our Tinkergarten program is designed to support—all eight skills chosen because they help kids grow into curious, capable people who contribute to their world.
 And because we’re Tinkergarten, each area of focus is uniquely suited to outdoor play and the powerful social connections formed and fostered through community.

-When we talk with kids, we talk about wellness as health for our bodies, our minds and our hearts.
+When we talk about wellness, we mean the combination of physical, mental and emotional well being that allows kids to thrive as they grow.
+When we talk with kids, we talk about wellness as caring for our bodies, our minds and our hearts.

 Physical Health (Body)